 It hasn’t been a good time for Zoom, and the security-conscious among you will probably want to stick with Skype, at least for some time.
 Meanwhile, the company has fixed problems like Zoombombing with updates.
 End-to-end encryption has also been implemented, so things are getting better.

 Zoom’s free plan is great, but the 100 participants and 40-minute limitations might bog you down.
 Those who need more can opt for a paid monthly subscription.

 Skype is completely free for consumers.
 The business version of Skype comes with Microsoft Teams.
 This means users may find more value in it considering Microsoft Teams comes with many other features, including Microsoft Office collaboration and access to productivity apps.
 Prices start at only $5, but that is per user.
 With Zoom, you only pay per host.
 You will need to consider your needs and do some math to see what’s more cost-efficient.

 Which is best for you?

 Zoom vs Skype are the closest competitors of their kind.
 They are both great options, but Zoom is the more complete solution for business users and work-related purposes.
-If the few extra features Zoom has over Skype don’t matter much to you, then the real difference will be in pricing.
+If Zoom’s few extra features over Skype don’t matter much to you, the real difference will be pricing.

 If your squad can take advantage of Microsoft Teams’ added capabilities, Office apps, and collaboration tools, you might as well get Skype features bundled in.
-This might be pricier considering each paid Office 365 account costs at least $5, though.
-But Microsoft Office is a very popular suite, though, and plenty of businesses are paying for them anyways.
-If you are, you might as well just use what you have.
+This might be pricier, considering each paid Office 365 account costs at least $5, though.
+But Microsoft Office is a trendy suite, and many businesses are paying for them anyway.
+If you are, you might as well use what you have.

-That is, unless you really want to go all out with Zoom for a large company and want to add 1,000 participants, as opposed to being limited by Skype’s 300-person limit.
+That is unless you really want to go all out with Zoom for a large company and want to add 1,000 participants instead of being limited by Skype’s 300-person max limit.